tidyverse/tidyverse.org/content/blog/s7-0-2-0/index.md

 ## What's new in the second release

 The second release of S7 brings refinements and bug fixes.
-Key new features include:
+Highlights include:

--   The ability to define classes with lazy property default values.
+-   Support for lazy property defaults, making class setup more flexible.
--   Initialization logic for properties with custom setters.
+-   Custom property setters now run on object initialization.
--   Substantial speed improvements for property setting and getting with `@` and `@<-`.
+-   Significant speed improvements for setting and getting properties with `@` and `@<-`.
--   Expanded support for base S3 classes.
+-   Expanded compatibility with base S3 classes.
--   [`convert()`](https://rconsortium.github.io/S7/reference/convert.html) now implements a default method for transforming a parent class instance into a subclass.
+-   [`convert()`](https://rconsortium.github.io/S7/reference/convert.html) now provides a default method for transforming a parent class into a subclass.

 Additionally, there are numerous bug fixes and quality-of-life improvements, such as better error messages, improved support for base Ops methods, and compatibility improvements for using `@` in R versions prior to 4.3.
 You can see a full list of changes in the [release notes](https://github.com/RConsortium/S7/blob/main/NEWS.md).